Virtual Workout Room (VWR) is HERE!

-With over 30 years of law enforcement experience, Marcel Allen has spent the latter part of his career advocating for individuals with invisible conditions.
-Throughout his time as a police detective and patrol officer, Marcel Allen received multiple commendations for their compassionate interactions with those experiencing invisible disorders.
-A unique combination of professional expertise in law enforcement and a personal understanding of living with an invisible disorder has shaped their dedication to changing how society perceives and supports those with conditions like epilepsy.
+Marcel Allen brings over 30 years of law enforcement experience, with a particular focus on advocating for individuals with invisible disorders.
+Throughout his career as a police detective and patrol officer, Marcel earned numerous commendations for his compassionate approach to those facing conditions that often go unseen.
+His unique perspective—a blend of professional law enforcement expertise and a personal understanding of living with an invisible disorder—fuels his passion to shift societal attitudes toward these conditions and improve support systems for those affected, particularly those with epilepsy.

-A graduate of Algonquin College and Toronto Metropolitan University (formerly Ryerson University) with certifications in Social Studies, Humanities, Fundraising Management, and Policing Foundations-Marcel has built a unique skill set that bridges law enforcement expertise with an understanding of social issues.
-Drawing from his own experience and education, he developed a pioneering program to train first responders on how to handle seizures, a tool embedded on the the Canadian Police Knowledge Network.
+A graduate of Algonquin College and Toronto Metropolitan University (formerly Ryerson University), Marcel holds certifications in Social Studies, Humanities, Fundraising Management, and Policing Foundations.
+This diverse education has helped him create a unique skill set, blending law enforcement expertise with a deep understanding of social issues.
+Drawing on both his personal journey and professional background, Marcel developed a groundbreaking program to train first responders in handling seizures, a tool now integrated into the Canadian Police Knowledge Network.

-For over 16 years, Marcel has actively advocated for epilepsy awareness and has worked with organizations like E-Action to bring about meaningful change.
-He has helped shape public policy and educated the public on the rights and needs of those with invisible disorders.
+For more than 16 years, Marcel has been a dedicated advocate for epilepsy awareness, working with organizations like E-Action to drive meaningful change.
+His efforts have helped shape public policy and raise awareness of the rights and needs of those living with invisible disorders.

-Now, through The Change Coalition, he is fulfilling their vision to provide support, advocacy, and education for everyone living with an invisible disorder.
-Their mission is rooted in a deep personal understanding: living with an invisible condition has given him invaluable insight into the challenges faced by others in similar situations.
-Through The Change Coalition, he continues to break down barriers and raise awareness, ensuring that everyone, regardless of their condition, is seen, heard, and supported.
+Through The Change Coalition, Marcel is committed to providing support, advocacy, and education for individuals living with invisible disorders.
+His mission is rooted in personal experience, offering invaluable insight into the challenges faced by others in similar situations.
+Through The Change Coalition, Marcel continues to break down barriers, raise awareness, and ensure that everyone, regardless of their condition, is seen, heard, and supported.

 Cynthia is a CPA that has worked with non-profits over the last 20 years.
 She has a strong understanding of CRA regulations for non-profit organizations.
 She has successfully managed several non-profits, some that support individuals with invisible disabilities.